jdowni000/arcaflow-container-toolkit-action/README.md

-# arcaflow-image-builder-action
+# arcaflow-container-tookit-action
 Github action to use the [arcaflow-image-builder](https://github.com/arcalot/arcaflow-plugin-image-builder)

 ## Configuration
-Configuring arcaflow-iamge-builder can be done utilzing inputs.
+Configuring arcaflow-container-tookit(Carpenter) can be done utilzing inputs.

 ### Configurable Inputs